 In 2011, we partnered with ACA to conserve over 1,800 acres of northern boreal land with the creation of the Shell True North Forest near Grande Prairie, Alberta, and in 2013, Ducks Unlimited Canada and Shell celebrated the launch of the Shell Buffalo Hills Conservation Ranch which protects critical native grasslands in South Eastern Alberta.

-Working with the Alberta Conservation Association (ACA), we've provided $2 million over a ten year period (2007-2016) to acquire land in the Hubert Lake Wildland Park area North East of Edmonton, Alberta.
+Working with the Alberta Conservation Association (ACA), we've provided $2 million over a ten-year period (2007-2016) to acquire land in the Hubert Lake Wildland Park area North East of Edmonton, Alberta.
 These lands will help provide an important corridor for wildlife to connect to the provincial park.

-Most recently, on June 8, 2016 Shell announced the contribution of over 860,000 hectares of offshore exploratory permits in the waters of Baffin Bay, near Lancaster Sound to the Nature Conservancy of Canada.
+On June 8, 2016 Shell announced the contribution of over 860,000 hectares of offshore exploratory permits in the waters of Baffin Bay, near Lancaster Sound to the Nature Conservancy of Canada.
 This represents an area larger than Banff National Park.

 Most recently, on September 13, 2018 Shell announced its intent to voluntarily release about 50,000 km2 of exploratory permits off coastal British Columbia to support marine conservation.
 More than one and a half times the size of Vancouver Island, the acreage is located in the Queen Charlotte and Tofino basins covering vast and environmentally rich areas.